AI Bubble Timing: Saturn-Rahu Cycle and the Q4 2026 US Tech Window

 - Phase 1: Window opens (late Nov 2026).
 Saturn station gets media attention only inside markets that track astrological calendars (small).
 Initial price action subtle.
 Defensive sector bid builds.

 - Phase 2: Early December peak-pressure (Dec 2026).
 Both signatures firing concurrently for first time.
-Rahu opposition tightens.
+Saturn opposition to natal Saturn tightens at near-exact orb.
 December FOMC adds rate-decision narrative.
 First single-session moves likely here.

 - Phase 3: Q4 2026 earnings season (Jan-Feb 2027).
 Hyperscaler capex results test the AI thesis.
 NVIDIA Q4 earnings (typically late Feb) is the highest-impact single event.
 AI sector volatility peaks.